 “He normally was not.
 But it seems love has made him better.
 He said your sister encourages him to write more and with more care.
 That will give pleasure to the readers, she said.”

 “Ah, Jane was disappointed by Mr. Bingley's first love letter.
 It was full of blots and unfinished sentences, and it was not a poem.”

 “I congratulate Miss Bennet for her good influence on my friend.”

 “What did Mr. Bingley, or his reportedly quoting Jane, say about me?”

-“Only when someone you care about do not yield to your good senses.
+“Only when someone you care about does not yield to your good senses.
 He said the way you walked three miles through muddy lanes to take care of your sick sister and spoon fed her all the foul taste concoction from the local apothecary made him never want to erk your anger.”

 Elizabeth pouted, not sure if he was flattering or laughing at her.
-He seemed entirely like a normal gentleman now.
+He seemed entirely like an ordinary gentleman now.
 But she was still uncomfortable about his earlier behaviour.
 Could the hunger or rush travel cause his agitation?
 Judging from the emptiness in his eyes, perhaps complete honesty was required to understand this suffering man.
 She pondered about his words before he almost fainted.
 “You came immediately after hearing that I would be visiting the Collins in March.
 What do you want to ask me about?”

 He frowned and bit his lips, looking worried and unsure.

 “I know that it is not easy to trust a stranger.
 But I shall become a sister to Mr. Bingley soon.
 I hope you can trust your best friend's family.”